Our Verdict

 Tojiro VG10 Gyutou | 6.8 oz | 1.90 mm | ✖ | Polymer |

-One quirk worth mentioning is that the handle is not symmetrical and has a slight “D” curve apparently for right-handers.
-We felt the curve was subtle enough to be almost unnoticeable, and our left-handed tester could not notice it detracting in any way from their cutting experience.
+One quirk worth mentioning is that the handle is not symmetrical and apparently has a slight “D” curve for right-handers.
+I felt like the curve was subtle enough to be almost unnoticeable, and our left-handed tester could not notice it detracting in any way from their cutting experience.

 Build Quality